gabhi/cordova-plugin-gesture/README.md

 http://developer.android.com/reference/android/view/GestureDetector.html

 The idea is to register the gesture handler from javascript:

-	window.plugins.gesture.register('tap');
+	cordova.gesture.register('tap');

 The native side would execute JavaScript like this ~

-	javascript:window.plugins.gesture.onGesture('tap', {coords: {x: 400, y: 300}});
+	javascript:cordova.gesture.onGesture('tap', {coords: {x: 400, y: 300}});
-	javascript:window.plugins.gesture.onGesture('slide', {coords: {x: 400, y: 300}});
+	javascript:cordova.gesture.onGesture('slide', {coords: {x: 400, y: 300}});

 onGesture() would use a combination of document.elementFromPoint() and document.createEvent() to initiate events on the DOM node: https://developer.mozilla.org/en-US/docs/DOM/document.createEvent

-The purpose of this would be to have a consistent set of gesture recognition across different devices instead of having javascript code in the 'WebView' trying to do gesture detection.
+The purpose of this would be to have a consistent set of gesture recognition across different devices instead of having JavaScript code in the 'WebView' trying to do gesture detection.

 A sample cordova 3.0 app to experiment with this plugin is available here: https://github.com/jbondc/mtlhack-PhoneGap-gesture